-To help you dispose of household hazardous waste, the City coordinates regular Household Hazardous Waste Drop-Off Days.
-On the dates listed, a temporary site is set up at SaskTel Centre parking lot (101 - 3515 Thatcher Avenue) from 9:00 a.m. to 3:30 p.m. for residents of Saskatoon to drop-off their household hazardous waste materials for recycling or safe disposal.
+To help you dispose of your household hazardous waste, the City coordinates Household Hazardous Waste Drop-Off Days between April and November.
+On the dates listed below, a temporary site is set up in Lot C, at SaskTel Centre (101 - 3515 Thatcher Avenue) from 9:00 a.m. to 3:30 p.m., for residents of Saskatoon to drop-off their household hazardous waste materials for recycling or safe disposal.

-- April 9 (NOTE: this is the only Sunday event...all other events are held on Saturdays)
+- April 9 (NOTE: this is the only Sunday event in 2017...all other events are held on Saturdays)